e-gov/GOVSSO/TechnicalSpecification.md

 If GOVSSO is unable to process an session update request – there is an error in the request or another error has occurred – GOVSSO transfers an error message (URL parameter `error`) and the description of the error (URL parameter `error_description`) in the redirect request.

-TARA relies on the OpenID Connect standard on error messages [[OIDC-CORE](https://openid.net/specs/openid-connect-core-1_0.html)] "3.1.2.6.
+GOVSSO relies on the OpenID Connect standard on error messages [[OIDC-CORE](https://openid.net/specs/openid-connect-core-1_0.html)] "3.1.2.6.
 Authentication Error Response" and [[OAUTH](https://tools.ietf.org/html/rfc6749)] "4.1.2.1.
 Error Response".
 The error messages are always displayed in English.

 `state` is also redirected but no authorization code (`code`) is sent.
 E.g.: